demisto/content/Packs/EWS/Integrations/EWSO365/README.md

 *   Search for an email message across mailboxes and folders.
     This can be achieved in the following ways:

-    1. Use the `ews-search-mailboxes` command to search for all emails in a specific scope of mailboxes.
-        Use the filter argument to narrow the search for emails sent from a specific account and more.
-    2. Use the `ews-search-mailbox` command to search for all emails in a specific folder within the target mailbox.
+    1. Use the `ews-search-mailbox` command to search for all emails in a specific folder within the target mailbox.
         Use the query argument to narrow the search for emails sent from a specific account and more.
-    *   Both of these commands retrieve the _ItemID_ field for each email item listed in the results.
+    *   This command retrieve the _ItemID_ field for each email item listed in the results.
 The `ItemID` can be used in the `ews-get-items` command in order to get more information about the email item itself.
-    *   For instance, use the `ews-search-mailboxes` command to hunt for emails that were marked as malicious in prior investigations, across organization mailboxes.
-Focus your hunt on emails sent from a specific mail account, emails with a specific subject and more.
 *   Get email attachment information.
     Use the `ews-get-attachment` command to retrieve information on one attachment or all attachments of a message at once.
 It supports both file attachments and item attachments (e.g., email messages).